make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - Players get credit when they contribute to discoveries.
 - It all sounds like fun,
-  but for now we are just going to consider two small "features" of the game which relate to how players can view the surface of the planet from space.
+  but for now we are just going to consider two small features of the game which relate to how players can view the surface of the planet from space.
 - To plan their simulated expeditions,